dgroomes/javascript-playground/README.md

 📚 Learning and exploring JavaScript.

+---
+**NOTE**:

+This was developed on macOS and for my own personal use.

+---

 ## Standalone sub-projects

 This repository illustrates different concepts, patterns and examples via standalone sub-projects.
 Each sub-project is